vip7057/Fiducial-Marker-Detection-and-Localization-/README.md

 - **Ellipse fitting and localization:**
-> An overview steps invlolved in ellipse fitiing and localization.
+> An overview of the steps invlolved in ellipse fitiing and localization.
 > ![Fitting](images/fitting.png)

 > ***Image Example:** Centroid calculations.